Common Questions for Students

 If you are under 18, you will need to receive permission and will have to undergo a check out process.
 Those who live in Charles Commons (students 18+ years old) may go off campus.

 We strongly recommend that you check with an academic advisor at your home college or university in advance to confirm how Johns Hopkins University academic credits would apply towards your current degree plan.
 In order to transfer course credits, many universities will require an official Hopkins transcript.
 A course syllabus and completed class work may also be required.
 Whether or not the courses are accepted is ultimately up to the institution in which the student is trying to apply them.
 Any student who is planning to transfer courses back to their home institution should select a grading option of letter grade when enrolling in courses.
-For pre-college students, it is important that you ahve an official copy of your trasncript for the courses completed at Hopkins.
-Whether or not the courses are accepted is ultimately up to the institution to which the student is trying to apply.
+It is important that you have an official copy of your transcript for the courses completed at Hopkins.

 Please contact the Office of Summer and Intersession Programs to obtain your specific foundation code.

 Financial Aid is distributed on a need basis.
-Financial Aid applications must be accompanied by a fully completed application, as well as federal tax forms,and are due by March 16th, 2018.
-Financial Aid decision letters will be distributed by April 20th, 2018.
+Financial Aid applications must be accompanied by a fully completed program application, as well as complete federal tax returns, and are due by March 16th, 2019.
+Pay stubs are not accepted as documentation for Financial Aid.
+Financial Aid decision letters will be distributed by April 12th, 2019.

-JHU enrolls students on a rolling basis.
+Johns Hopkins Summer Programs enrolls students on a rolling basis.
 However, due to the popularity of some summer programs/courses, we highly recommend applying as soon as possible.
+Students applying after May 31 will incur a late fee.

 You are required to attend the entire course including the first and last class meetings.
 Check-in is the Sunday before courses begin.
 The dorm will allow you to check in as early as 2pm for your residential check-in, but no earlier.
 However, you may arrive at your academic check-in and tour the campus as early as 11am on the Sunday before the program start date.
 Please understand that JHU cannot take responsibility for students before check-in time on the Sunday of each check-in, or after 9am on Saturday after check-out.
 In the state of Maryland, minors (below the age of 18) may not check into a hotel by themselves.
 Please do not make arrangements to arrive before check-in or to leave after the check-out.
 For more information about check-in, see the Pre-College arrival guide, available in the spring.
 For those students who are over 18 and not in the pre-college programs, you may make your own plans prior to check-in or after check-out.

 If you are under 18 at the time of arrival, a shuttle will be available to pick you up.
-You MUST submit your arrival and departure details to the Office of Summer and Intersession Programs, via the Travel Plans Form, if you intend to use our transportation services.
+You MUST submit your arrival and departure details to the Office of Summer and Intersession Programs, via the Travel Plans Form found inside the application system, if you intend to use our transportation services.

 Johns Hopkins does not provide transportation for those students over 18 who are not participating in our pre-college programs.
 Please make sure that you make these arrangements yourself.